LWC-Essentials/wire-adapters/packages/fetch/README.md

 ### Current limitations

+`useFetch` it kept simple on purpose, but sould be extensible:

-`useFetch` does not use a store behind the scene, which means that the request results are not cached and shared between adapters.
-Such a cache should better be implemented at the `FetchClient` level.
+- It does not use a store behind the scene, which means that the request results are not cached and shared between adapters.

+- It does not normalize the data (see: [normalizr.js](https://github.com/paularmstrong/normalizr)).

 ## FetchClient